algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/weeklyReportFirstWeek.md

 ## Achievements

-1. Kick off presentation by the client.
+1. Kick-off presentation by the client.
     - The client presented the project to the team.
     - Analyse the call for tender